This topic describes how to install the OSS SDK for iOS.

 submitted applications are not allowed to use

 NSAllowsArbitraryLoads to bypass the ATS limitation.
-Additionally, the application submitters must ensure
+Additionally, the application submitters must make

-that all network requests from the application are encrypted through HTTPS.
-Otherwise,
+sure that all network requests from the application are encrypted by using HTTPS.

 The OSS iOS SDK V